lfarroco/verbo-lang/README.md

 Pick the list of todos located at example-todos.md.

 For each todo item, call the function "print todo item".

+Print "===="

+Then, use the "mark todo item as completed" for the second item.
+After that, print the second item.

+Print "===="

+Then, use the "mark todo item as incomplete" for the first item.
+After that, print the first item.

+Print "===="

+When all is done, print "Goodbye!".
 ```

-Then, when we compile the above specifications, we generate code that produces
+When we compile the above specifications, the generated code produces
 the following output:
 ```
 [x] buy bread - due to 01/01/2025
 [ ] buy milk - due to 02/02/2026
 [ ] buy eggs - due to 03/03/2027
 [ ] buy cheese - due to 04/04/2028
-[ ] buy yogurt - due to 05/05/2029
+[ ] buy ham - due to 05/05/2029
-[ ] buy fruit - due to 06/06/2030
+[ ] buy wine - due to 06/06/2030
+====
+[x] buy milk - due to 02/02/2026
+====
+[ ] buy bread - due to 01/01/2025
+====
+Goodbye!
 ```

-Here are some languages that we can target (examples used Google Gemini 1.5-flash at 2024-09-01):
+Here are some languages that we can target (examples generated with Google Gemini 1.5-flash at 2024-09-01):

 JavaScript